rajakolluru/cheniledocs.github.io/_episodes/12-putting-it-together.md

   <div class="beat k">And testing</div>
   <div class="beat v"><strong>Voiceover:</strong> “The same discipline covers testing.
 One Gherkin spec runs as a MockMvc unit test and a REST Assured integration test — behaviour written once, placement chosen by configuration.”</div>

+  <div class="beat k">And messaging</div>
+  <div class="beat v"><strong>Voiceover:</strong> “And events.
+Services depend on the <code>chenile-pub-sub</code> interface; MQTT, Kafka, Azure and in-JVM are swappable behind it — and every message runs the same pipeline, so the same policies apply.”</div>

+  <div class="beat k">Config &amp; the client side</div>
+  <div class="beat v"><strong>Voiceover:</strong> “Even configuration follows the pattern — <code>cconfig</code> gives modular, per-tenant, runtime overrides behind one client.
+And the interception idea reaches the client side: the proxy framework and service registry let you call any service through its interface, local or remote, with a client-side interceptor chain on the way out.”</div>

   <div class="beat k">The thesis</div>
   <div class="beat v"><strong>Lower third:</strong> “Business logic stays pure.
 Governance stays consistent.
 Placement is configuration — not a rewrite.”</div>